-Every insomnia patient is unique in his or her misery.
-Don’t get me wrong: each one is curable and my success rate in treating sleep disorders is strong.
-That having been said, insomnia is rarely as easy to treat as, say, a strained back or shoulder, or even gastric reflux.
-You see, the main culprit with insomnia is often that most curious of organs, the human brain.
-After you’ve been abusing your body a while — whether it’s with overwork or by being too festive — your body says, Enough!
+In my experience, I’ve found that every insomnia patient is unique in his or her misery.
+Don’t get me wrong: everyone who suffers from sleep deprivation is curable.
+My success rate in treating sleep disorders is strong.
+That having been said, I also know that treating insomnia is rarely as easy as treating say, a strained back or shoulder, or even gastric reflux.
+You see, the main culprit with insomnia is that most curious of organs, the human brain.
+If you’ve been overworking or being too festive, at some point your body will say, Enough!
 It sends your brain a message that something’s got to change.
-Of course, you won’t listen until your butt has been thoroughly kicked.
 Losing sleep is a pretty strong signal, and one you’ll eventually have to pay attention to.

 So after a good amount of delaying, and rationalizing, you finally say, Okay.
 That’s when you have to choose: take a pill or heal the underlying issue.
-So you’re desperate and exhausted and the person with the white lab coat, whom you basically trust, whips out that red-hot prescription pad and pushes a prescription across the desk at you.
-Chances are, you’re going to be sorely tempted to pick up that prescription and go get some relief.
+But you’re desperate, and exhausted, and your doctor nudges a prescription across the desk at you.
+Chances are, you’ll be tempted to pick up that prescription just to get some relief.

-Unfortunately, that standard medical solution is shortsighted.
+Unfortunately, that solution is shortsighted.
 Medication cures nothing.
-What’s worse, after taking benzodiazepenes or Ambien for twenty-one days, you are officially addicted.
+What’s worse, after you take benzodiazepenes or Ambien for twenty-one days, you are officially addicted.
 That’s right.
 If you’ve been taking sleep medication, and your doctor didn’t warn you that by day twenty-two you would be hooked, shame on your doctor.

-After over twenty years of treating sleep issues using only natural methods, I’ve mapped out seven barriers to sleep.
-The not so Magnificent Seven are: Pain, Anxiety, Digestive Issues, Depression, Drug interactions, Stress or Self-realization issues.
-These seven issues, whether alone or in tandem, make up 95% of all insomnia.
+After over twenty years of treating sleep issues using only natural methods, I’ve mapped out six barriers to sleep.
+They are Pain, Anxiety, Digestive Issues, Depression, Drug interactions and Stress.
+These six issues, whether alone or in tandem, make up 95% of all insomnia.
 I first uncover the main underlying issue and then I treat that as the key to unlock sleep.
 The tools I use include acupuncture and safe Chinese herbs, hypnosis (wherein I teach the patient how to lower anxiety and stress), and hormonal balancing.
 The last piece essentially helps reboot an adrenal system decimated by stress, anxiety and the ensuing insomnia.

-In upcoming blogs I’ll address each of the seven barriers to sleep and offer simple solutions that anyone can use to help themselves sleep through the night.
+In upcoming blogs I’ll address each of the six barriers to sleep and offer simple solutions that anyone can use to help themselves sleep through the night.